JaydenXsoe/JaydenXsoe.github.io/_writing/2025-05-20-AGI-Alignment-and-Human-Resilience.md

 ## Case Study: Psycho-Pass

-An example for a case study would be the Anime: The Genes of AI
+An example for a case study would be the Anime: The Genes of AI I like this anime however it is an anthology of many different concepts with the  experiential stability of having recurrent cast of characters.

 ## An Attempt at Dissecting an AGI